robertbenson/openAI_function_calling_demo/README.md

 ### One Request

-"What are the icao codes within 20000 meters of John F Kennedy airport, Dublin and LAX , return long and lat in degrees for each and approximate distance in miles ?".
+One request was made to OpenAI

-### Iterative - 3 responses
+### Iterative Response - 3 function requests

 OpenAI has extracted the model arguments from the request.
-It has identified that 3 airfields are required and supplied information to make 3 separate api calls.
+It has identified that 3 airfields are required and supplied information to make 3 separate api calls or function requests.
 ### Conversion - context and inference

 The requested distance was 20,000 meters.
 However, OpenAI has noted that acceptable responses are miles or kilometers and has automatically converted the parameters, radius and units to 20 and kilometers respectively.